Supporting Breast Cancer Patients with Pneumatic Compression Therapy

 How Pneumatic Compression Fits Into Long-Term Care

-Medical research supports pneumatic compression as a long-term management tool, especially when used alongside:
+Medical research supports pneumatic compression as a long-term management tool.
+It is especially effective when used alongside:

 Manual lymphatic drainage